tibonto/DFG-Fachsystematik-Ontology/README.md

 * [scripts/parse_csv.py](./scripts/parse_csv.py) parses the CSV and ensures that the collumns ` `Subject Number` and `Fachnummer` have the same values

+## Ontology contributions:
+Contributions are welcome.

+At every push or pull_request [ROBOT](http://robot.obolibrary.org/) ontology tests will be run from [.github/actions/main.yml](.github/actions/main.yml)

 ## DFG Classification of Scientific Disciplines